📖This article is part of the complete guide to The Ultimate Guide to SaaS Lead Qualification. Introduction

 Mistake 4: Not Integrating with CRM

 Scoring without CRM integration is useless.
 Scores must flow into Salesforce or HubSpot to trigger workflows, auto-assign leads, and book meetings.
+Integrating AI SDR agents in HubSpot is a common first step.

 Mistake 5: Overlooking Lead Decay